whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 6. _Avoiding Conquering Other People:_ The founders committed to never impose taxes, religion, or any injustice on anyone they defeated in war.
 While the Haudenosaunee were willing to keep fighting a war until the threat was fully addressed, adversaries could call for a cessation of hostilities at any time.
 They committed to never have a society where a few people ruled over the rest, even when they won the war and could be the rulers![xxx-basic call to consciousness|p37]

-7. _Leaders Serve the People:_ They avoid factions,[xxx-basic call to consciousness|p34] and no government imposes laws on anyone.
+7. _Leaders Serve the People:_ They avoid factions,[xxx-basic call to consciousness|p34] and no unaccountable leaders impose laws on anyone.
 Their leaders are expected to be generous.[xxx-basic call to consciousness|p104]

 What was the end result of a society based in part on these principles?
 Whereas one encyclopedia defines a "utopia" as "impossibly idealistic"[xxx-britannica utopia], the Haudenosaunee writers described how, prior to the arrival of European unhealthy nations, "It was, in fact, a kind of Utopia, a place where no one went hungry, a place where the people were happy and healthy."[xxx-basic call to consciousness|p104]